conbinicoin/conbinicoin/doc/init.md

 4d) CentOS

-Copy litecoinzd.init to /etc/init.d/litecoinzd.
-Test by running "service litecoinzd start".
+Copy conbinicoind.init to /etc/init.d/conbinicoind.
+Test by running "service conbinicoind start".

-Using this script, you can adjust the path and flags to the litecoinzd program by setting the LITECOINZD and FLAGS environment variables in the file /etc/sysconfig/litecoinzd.
+Using this script, you can adjust the path and flags to the conbinicoind program by setting the CONBINICOIND and FLAGS environment variables in the file /etc/sysconfig/conbinicoind.
 You can also use the DAEMONOPTS environment variable here.

 5. Auto-respawn
 -----------------------------------